p3dr16k/install-mongo/README.md

 ===========================================================

-This script install MongoDB (http://mongodb.org) on your system, apache web server, php and the mpngodb php driver.
+This script install MongoDB (http://mongodb.org) on your system, apache web server, php and the mongodb php driver.

 Example of usage: